philosopherstonerush/java-notes/GUI/eyecare/readMe.md

 ## Pre-requisties:

 - Make sure that you have `GUI designer` settings in intellj ---> generated gui set to java source code.
-- To deploy, create a new artifact with `file\project_structure\` and new jar file artifact from existing dependencies - make sure it points to that class with `main` method implemented.
+- To make a jar file with maven, you need that jar file plugin under build tag ---> Make sure that your main class points to where your `main` method implementing class is.
+Everything else is unnecessary.
+- Give the audio file's absolute path for the timer, in `src\main\java\AudioControl` I could not package the audio file with the jar as I cannot access it within the jar

-Explanations on how individual thing works is given in BreakPanel
+Explanations on how individual thing works is given in BreakPanel and EyeCare